sylefeb/Silice/learn-silice/Documentation.md

 }
 ```

-In essence, a pipeline is composed of one-cycle blocks that all run simultaneously,
+In essence, a pipeline is composed of one-cycle blocks that all run
+simultaneously, in parallel.

-in parallel.
-If stages are independent and do not communicate through variables,
+If stages are independent and do not communicate through variables, their order
-their order does not matter.

-Of course the interesting part is how different stages *can* communicate ;
+would not matter.
+But of course the interesting part is how different stages
-and when they do their order indicates how data flows through the pipeline.
+*can* communicate ; and when they do their order indicates how data flows
+through the pipeline.

 Typically, each stage works on some data and passes its output to the next stage
 at the next cycle.
 Here is an example of a data stream A,B,C,D traversing a
 three stages pipeline just passing the data around: